Dynamo Maths: A Teacher's Guide to DyscalculiaDynamo Maths: A Teacher's Guide to Dyscalculia: classroom practice and examples for teachers

 Is Dynamo Maths evidence-based?

-The tool uses numerical cognition theories, say researchers at Oxford University.
+The tool draws on theories of numerical cognition and a reported Oxford correlation study (Dowker, 2016; Dowker, 2024).
+Teachers should still distinguish framework validation from direct intervention efficacy, which means proof that the intervention itself improves outcomes.
 It uses the Concrete-Pictorial-Abstract (CPA) approach.
 Experts in dyscalculia (Butterworth, 2010) pinpointed its focus on basic learner skills.

 What age is Dynamo Maths suitable for?